nirmalya-keysight/sonic-mgmt/ansible/doc/README.testbed.keysight.vtm.md

-# Testbed Setup with Keysight Virtual Appliances and IxNetwork
+# Testbed Setup with Keysight Virtual Appliances and IxNetwork API Server container

 This document describes the steps to setup a testbed with Virtual Test Appliance (in short VTM) and IxNetwork API Server container.